Kelvinz-89757/Kelvinz-89757.github.io/_pages/about.md

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->

 Hello!
-I am Kangyu Zhu, a final year master’s student studying Computer Science at [Brown University](https://www.brown.edu/).
+I am Kangyu Zhu, I recently received a Master of Science degree in Computer Science at [Brown University](https://www.brown.edu/).
 Before joining Brown in 2023, I earned dual degrees in Electrical Engineering from [Zhejiang University](https://www.zju.edu.cn/english/) and [University of Illinois Urbana-Champaign](https://illinois.edu/index.html).

 ## Research Interest:

-My current focus is on **developing reliable foundation models, facillitating applications in healthcare**.
-I am particularly interested in **leveraging knowledge-augmented techniques** to enhance the factuality and trustworthiness of these models.
+I have research interest on **developing reliable foundation models, facillitating applications in interdisciplinary areas**.
+I am also interested in **leveraging knowledge-augmented techniques** to enhance the factuality and trustworthiness of these models.
 Additionally, I am also exploring optimization methods to improve model calibration, **aligning them more effectively with human objectives and preferences**.

 ## Collaborations: